 His Personality & Well-being Lab aims to better understand the role of finances and consumption in people's happiness and subjective well-being, as well as the concept of happiness and quality of life in general.

-Masha Ksendzova, content manager, is an undergraduate student at San Francisco State University.
-As a member of the Personality & Well-being Lab, she is interested in materialism, maladaptive consumption, self-regulation, and mortality salience.
+Masha Ksendzova, Lab coordinator and content manager, is an undergraduate student at San Francisco State University.
+As a member of the Personality & Well-being Lab, she is interested in consumer judgment, moral decision-making, and self-defeating pursuits of happiness.

-Claudio Yerahian, User Experience Research Analyst, is a graduate student in the Personality & Well-being Lab, at San Francisco State University.
-His research interests include design and conduct user research via qualitative and quantitative methods to understand consumer decision making and behaviors.
+Claudio Yerahian, User Experience Research Analyst/Financial Literacy Specialist, is a graduate student currently working in the Personality & Well-being Lab at San Francisco State University.
+His interests include designing and conducting user research employing qualitative and quantitative methods to improve understanding of consumer decision making and behaviors.
 A primary focus of his research is financial education of low-to-moderate income minority and LGBT populations using his bilingual skills in Spanish.

 Other Team Members:

 Tom Bowerman, co-founder, is project director at PolicyInteractive, which works to measure and analyze public opinion regarding environmental topics to shape policy.

 Colleen Howell, Ph.D., content strategist, is an interdisciplinary research consultant focused on advancing individual and societal well being in tandem with environmental sustainability.

 nonpartisan interdisciplinary research institute that focuses on issues concerning climate, consumption, and public opinion.

 their website for more information.
 PolicyInteractive was instrumental in founding BeyondThePurchase and provided